sportstalk247/sdk-android-kotlin/docs/source/usage/getting_started.md

 <https://dashboard.sportstalk247.com>

-Then click on ''Application Management'' link to generate the above
+Then click on "Application Management" link to generate the above

 ## Authentication